As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Rock Tumbling Grit Toxic?

-Many people that like to tumble rocks often wonder if the rock-tumbling grit is toxic or if the rock-tumbling slurry is toxic.
-It’s natural to ask such questions because we must care about the environment and our health even when we enjoy our hobbies.
+Many rockhounds question if rock-tumbling grit or slurry is hazardous.
+It is appropriate to raise such issues since we must consider the environment and our health even while enjoying our hobbies.

 These elements are safe to use because they are all naturally occurring.
 It’s not like you are throwing paint on the soil, which does have toxic components.
 Slurry, for example, can even be used as a plant fertilizer.